josejhkim/tp/docs/UserGuide.md

 the data of your previous WeddingHero home folder.

 **Q**: Where can I find updates or release notes about Wedding Hero?<br>
-**A**: Updates, release notes, and additional documentation can be found on our GitHub repository.
+**A**: Updates, release notes, and additional documentation can be found on our GitHub repository [here](https://github.com/AY2425S2-CS2103T-F12-3/tp).
 We regularly update the application with new features, bug fixes, and enhancements to improve your planning experience.

+**Q**: Why do my commands sometimes result in errors?
+**A**: This might be due to an incorrect command format or missing/incorrect prefixes.
+Make sure you follow the exact syntax specified in the User Guide, including using the proper camel-case format (e.g., `createWedding` instead of `createwedding`).

+**Q**: I created a wedding, but I cannot add to it.
+**A**: Remember to set the wedding you just added as active with the `setWedding` command.
+This ensures that all guest and table operations are applied to the selected wedding.

+**Q**: How is my data saved in Wedding Hero, and what precautions should I take when editing it manually?
+**A**: Wedding Hero automatically saves your data in a JSON file located in the application's data folder.
+If you choose to edit this file manually, be sure to maintain the correct JSON format to prevent data corruption.
+It’s recommended that you back up your data before making any manual changes.

 ---
 ## Planned Enhancements